fernandofernandessimao/boodschappen-route-frontend/README.md

 # ABOUT ME

-Hi, I'am Fernando.
 Curious by nature and eager to learn.
 Knowledge it the most valuable asset to me.
 I love to do things which require thinking and creativity, and programming is one of them.
 As a frehsly Full Stack Developer graduated, I'm looking forward to explore both backend and frontend programming.

 # PROJECT Shopping list route